A variant of the Raviart-Thomas method for smooth domains with straight-edged triangles: Error estimates

-In view of all the above considerations, we are now ready to establish error estimates for problem \eqref{DmixFh}.
+Henceforth we definitively take $\tilde{f}=-\Delta \tilde{u}$ in $\tilde{\Omega} \setminus \Omega$ as the extension of $f$ with the required smoothness.\\ In view of all the above considerations, we are now ready to establish error estimates for problem \eqref{Dmixh} in the case of non convex domains.
 Akin to the previous subsection we study separately the two possible cases, namely,\\

-\underline{III) $\Omega$ is not convex and $length(\Gamma_0) > 0$} \\ First of all, in perfect analogy to \eqref{majoration}, the following upper bound applies to the approximation error: